pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 4.0.0

-On success retrieve the double score associated at the sorted set element 'ele' and returns `REDISMODULE_OK`.
-Otherwise `REDISMODULE_ERR` is returned to signal one of the following conditions:
+On success retrieve the double score associated at the sorted set element 'ele' and returns `PHARMAVILLAGEMODULE_OK`.
+Otherwise `PHARMAVILLAGEMODULE_ERR` is returned to signal one of the following conditions:

-* There is no such element 'ele' in the sorted set.
+- There is no such element 'ele' in the sorted set.
-* The key is not a sorted set.
+- The key is not a sorted set.
-* The key is an open empty key.
+- The key is an open empty key.

 <span id="section-key-api-for-sorted-set-iterator"></span>